australasian-computer-music-association/4-Callander-ThinkingAboutSyncing/article.md

 Virtuosity in *RTO* was not displayed through tactile handling, but through performance configuration and pre-production; as Deadmau5
-explained: "my "skills" and other PRODUCER'S skills shine where it *\[sic\]* needs to shine: in the goddamned studio" (2012.
+explained: "my 'skills' and other PRODUCER'S skills shine where it *\[sic\]* needs to shine: in the goddamned studio" (2012.
 Emphasis Zimmerman).